Chart 1 / drill-and-cone problem

 Almost every animated practice puts the action in the middle third.

-n = 7,114 drills with at least one player.
-Pitch thirds are computed from each drill's average player y-coordinate (0-100, where 0 is the defending goal line).
-'Middle' covers y=33-66.
+n = 10,167 practices with at least one player; of which 177 (2%) came from prompts that explicitly named a pitch zone.
+Pitch thirds are computed from each practice's average player y-coordinate (0-100, where 0 is the defending goal line).
+'Middle' covers y=33-66. methodology.

 Cut 6 / player counts